 Compensating for Changing Environmental Conditions

 Local environmental conditions can drastically affect the optical fiber manufacturing process.
-Unfortunately, we still find manufacturers that are used to the old way of doing things, where they don’t have the ability to adjust to changes in environmental conditions.
+Unfortunately, many control systems don’t have the ability to respond fast enough to changes in environmental conditions.
 For example, a particular manufacturer is located in an area that experiences heavy thunderstorms, which cause changes in barometric (atmospheric) pressure, and that causes an inconsistent product.
 With a storm in the neighborhood, they might decide not to even begin their 12-hour process, depending on the day’s forecast.
 Alicat can overcome and compensate for those changing atmospheric conditions and allow the manufacturer to produce high quality fiber—regardless of weather—because we measure flow in the context of pressure changes.
 This differential pressure technology, along with the response speed, will have you feeling confident in your product each and every day.

 Other glass shaping processes

 Mass flow instrumentation is used in many other glass processes besides fiber optics.
 Container manufacturers use mass flow controllers for regulating the gas flow to their melt process.
 There are also manufacturers that use mass flow to control the flame used to make fiberglass for structural components.
 Architectural glass is another huge consumer of mass flow controllers.
 They have an oven that’s hundreds of feet long, which requires precise temperature control to create a consistent glass product.
 (These are typically huge sheets of plate glass.)
 At any given zone of the oven, a specific temperature must be maintained with very precise flow control of fuel.
-Alicat mass flow controllers are deployed by architectural glass manufacturers to coat the glass to create different properties in the final product.
+Alicat mass flow controllers are deployed by architectural glass manufacturers to enable maintenance of the consistent temperature required by this process.

 In the days before industrial automation was available, someone who gained years of expertise could determine the correct temperature just by looking at the color of the flame.
 They eventually learned how to make slight manual adjustments while walking down the line.
 What will the company do when those people retire?
 That’s where digital mass flow controllers come in—automation allows people to focus on developing optimal process conditions and monitoring parameters within the furnaces.
 Once everything is set up, it’s possible to know exactly what flow rates are needed to maintain the proper temperatures.
 The latest Alicat mass flow controllers and meters also use the latest industrial protocols, such as Ethernet/IP.
 Ethernet/IP is a high speed industrial protocol that incorporates modern network architectures and the proven TCP/IP transmission protocol.
-Incorporating these various elements provides an automated process which is repeatable, provides useful data that can help identify why there may have been an inconsistency in the glass.
+Incorporating these various elements provides an automated process which is repeatable, provides useful data and can help identify why there may have been an inconsistency in the glass produced.
 The end result is greater repeatability, efficiency and a much better product.
 Contact Alicat today to see how we can help improve your process.